Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

-In the article below, we have detailed how laser cutting helps to ensure this, and explain how and why it is used within the medical sector.
+In the article below, we have detailed how cutting with a laser helps to ensure this, and explain how and why it is used within the medical profession.

 Laser cutting is used within the medical sector for surgeries

 Although the medical sector isn’t a manufacturing process, it is comprised of many different sectors itself which help it to run smoothly from beginning to end.
-Laser cutting is primarily used in the medical technology sector, although it does find a use in patient treatment too.
+Lasers are used for cutting primarily used in the medical technology sector, although it does find a use in patient treatment too.

 The medical technology sector has a value of around $338 billion, and this will only continue to rise as new and innovative ways are found to create life-changing technologies.
 As these innovations continue to progress, the industry is looking for ways to cut down on costs and find processes that can keep up with the increasingly intuitive demand.

-While the medical sector is not chiefly a profit-seeking organisation, savings must still be made to make health care and medical devices as accessible to as many people as possible.
-Laser processes, including laser cutting, laser marking, laser welding and laser engraving, are just some of the processes that are helping to bring life-changing devices to the masses.
+While this sector is not chiefly profit-seeking, savings must still be made to make health care and medical devices as accessible to as many people as possible.
+Laser-related processes, including cutting, marking, welding and engraving, are just some of the processes that are helping to bring life-changing devices to the masses.

 As with pretty much all industries around the world, devices and products continue to get smaller and more intricate, all while continually being produced at a faster rate than we’ve ever experienced before.

 Innovation and change in ideas requires innovation and change in the processes used, right down to the very foundations.
-Laser cutting is just one such change that has brought a huge number of benefits to the vital medical sector.
+Cutting with lasers is just one such change that has brought a huge number of benefits.

-The benefits that laser cutting have for the medical sector are:
+The benefits that lasers have delivered in this sector are:

-These wide ranges of benefits mean that the use of laser cutting is beneficial in so many industries and sectors around the world, not just the medical sector.
+These wide-ranging benefits mean that lasers can be used for cutting in many industries and sectors around the world.

-As we have touched on, laser cutting finds more than just one use within the medical sector.
+As we have touched on, we can easily find more than just one use within the medical sector.

-One of the most vital uses for laser cutting in the medical sector is to create or laser cut medical devices.
-An example is the laser cutting of high-grade stents, devices which are used for things such as birth control or controlling kidney stone pain.
+One of the most vital uses in the medical sector is to create or laser cut medical devices.
+An example is the cutting of high-grade stents, devices which are used for things such as birth control or controlling kidney stone pain.

-Laser cutting is often used to cut precision tubes; items which are extremely popular within the medical sector.
+Cutting with lasers enables precision tubes to be cut; items which are extremely popular within the medical sector.

-Laser cutting is used for laser surgery.
-We explained above how laser cutting can be used on skin and human tissue, and this is because a cut can be made quickly, cleanly and precisely, without causing heat damage to the surrounding area.
+We explained above how cutting can be used on skin and human tissue, and this is because a cut can be made quickly, cleanly and precisely, without causing heat damage to the surrounding area.

-Other uses that laser cutting has in the medical sector are for creating vascular clips, valve framers, bone reamers, hones and flexible shafts.
+Other uses within the sector are for creating vascular clips, valve framers, bone reamers, hones and flexible shafts.